-- Once you have a name and/or logo, ensure it is unique and that no other registered trademarks exist with the same name.
+- Do your research.
+Once you have a name and/or logo, ensure it is unique and that no other registered trademarks exist with the same name.
 Check this on the USPTO website by doing a thorough search using their official database.
-You can also hire an intellectual property (IP) search specialist on Jungle Scout’s Jungle Market to perform this search for you.

 - File within a specific class for your trademark.
 This is similar to selecting a product category in Amazon, and it will define what type of items will be under your trademarked brand.
 The cost for the trademark will depend on its class.

-- Hire a licensed trademark attorney to file your trademark application.
-You can find lawyers offering this service in your local area, online, or through the Jungle Scout Market.
+- Have a licensed trademark attorney.
+They can file your trademark application.
+You can find lawyers offering this service in your local area or online.

 How long does it take to get a trademark registered?

 Typically, you can expect to wait at least one year before you get an answer from the USPTO.